lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`

 Since there are a large number of bank workers, we could, for later interpretation, reduce the categories to either a job as a bank worker or not.
 One way to do this is to use the case_when function, which is useful when you have more complicated categories.
+The case_when function takes a condition on the left side of the tilde and the value on the right side.
+Each condition follows the comma.
+The final condition for missing values should be formatted as shown here for character data.
+Now, when we use count to check that the new variable has been successfully changed.

 ---
 ## A short comment on outliers